yuvalmGS/gigaspaces-wiki-jekyll/xap97/polling-container.markdown

 {% endinittab %}

 {% tip %}
-Learn more using about `TriggerOperationsHandler` using an example application on the [Best Practices wiki](/sbp/dynamic-polling-container-templates-using-triggeroperationhandler.html)
+Learn more using about `TriggerOperationsHandler` using an example application on the [Patterns wiki](/sbp/dynamic-polling-container-templates-using-triggeroperationhandler.html)
 {% endtip %}

 # Default Values of Polling Container Configuration Parameters